mrkkrj/TrianglePP/testappQt/README.md

 ## TODOs:
  - add support for moving points

+ - BUG - reading files with holes: hole positions off!!! (tppDataFiles/hex-overlap.poly)
  - BUG - out of memory error with: Example2 + holes + remove concavities + quality (!!!)
- - BUG - reading files with holes: hole positions off!!! (tppDataFiles/hex-overlap.poly)

  - remove warnings
- - correct rescaling so that points on the border of frame will be entirely visible
+ - correct rescaling so that points on the border of frame will be entirely visible (???)
  - rescale the inputs only on explicit request (and back...)
    - OR... add zooming (???)

- - add Option to show/hide hole points
- - add Option for special/normal color for segments

  - add JPG export/screenshot
  - add convex hull demonstration (???)

  - port to Qt 6
  - port demo app to Emscripten